Zardoz89/trillek-firmware/README.md

 - [ ] Implement a way to allow the user to setup config data
 - [ ] Implement a machine code monitor (Woz monitor clone), that would run if can't find a media were can boot

+## RAM variables

+The firmware stores some data on the RAM, using the first few KiB of ram for this.
+The map it's :

+ * 0x0000 - 0x03FF : Interrupt vector table : 256 entries of double words
+ * 0x0400 : TOP_RAM_ADDR (dw) : Highest valid RAM address, and the size of the RAM
+ * 0x : TOTAL_DEVICES (db) : Number of connected devices
+ * 0x : PRIMARY_GRPH : Entry of Devices table that is the primary graphics card
+ * 0x : PRIMARY_KEYB : Entry of Devices table that is the primary keyboard
+ * 0x : DEVICES_TABLE : TOTAL_DEVICES entries of words (see Devices table)

+## Devices table

+The firmware fills a variable lenght table with info about the plugged devices.
+The table is sorted by device slot.
+Each entry consists of :

+ * dev_slot (byte) : Slot were is the device
+ * dev_type (byte) : Device type, that allow to a more fast search for speficic device types

+The max expected size of the table is 256 * 2 = 512 bytes